balderdashy/sails/CONTRIBUTING.md

 #### Opening an issue

 > Sails is composed of a number of different sub-projects, many of which have their [own dedicated repository](https://github.com/balderdashy/sails/blob/master/MODULES.md).
 Please open suspected issues with Waterline, various adapters, various generators, etc. in the relevant repository.
-When in doubt, or if your issue spans multiple repositories, plese use this repository (Sails core) as a catchall.
+When in doubt, or if your issue spans multiple repositories, please use this repository (Sails core) as a catchall.
 This helps us stay on top of issues and keep organized.

 Before submitting an issue, please follow these simple instructions: